ciscoheat/superforms-web/src/routes/components/+page.md

 # Forms and fields in components

-By looking at the rather simple [get started tutorial](/get-started), it's obvious that quite a bit of boilerplate code adds up for a Superform:
+Looking at the rather simple [get started tutorial](/get-started), it's obvious that quite a bit of boilerplate code adds up for a Superform:

 ```svelte
 <!-- For each form field -->